Moving to Bahamas

 When we asked people what advice they would give someone preparing to move to Bahamas, they said:

 "The Bahamas is a beautiful island nation situated in the Caribbean, offering a unique blend of adventure and relaxation.
 Expats should be aware that the local language is English, so it is helpful to know the basics, although most everyday conversations will be conducted in English.
 It's wise to research transport options before arriving in The Bahamas as public transportation is limited.
 Additionally, expats should be aware that the cost of living is relatively high compared to other countries in the Caribbean, and expats may need to adjust their budget accordingly.
-Despite these considerations, moving to The Bahamas can still be an incredibly rewarding experience and should be a smooth transition for those prepared to live in a tropical island paradise," remarked one expat who made the move to Bahamas.
+Despite these considerations, moving to The Bahamas can still be an incredibly rewarding experience and should be a smooth transition for those prepared to live in a tropical island paradise," commented one expat who made the move to Bahamas.

 How do I find a place to live in Bahamas?